 2.3.
 All of the records in the patch repository version must have comments.

-The requirements to these comments are identical to the requirements to planned release comments (see paragraph 3.4).
+The requirements for these comments are identical to the requirements to planned release comments (see paragraph 3.4).

 2.4.
 All of the changes implemented in the patch repository must be applied to the main repository.
 If you add new objects or object attributes in the patch repository, apply the changes only by comparing and merging configurations to preserve internal configuration object IDs.

 2.5.
 When you build a patch version, we recommend that you assign a label with a build number to the revision in the repository that you use for building the patch.
 It is usually the latest revision in the repository.